nestauk/asf_core_data/README.md

 - characteristics of the installation: commissioning date, overall cost, installer name, whether or not the installation is eligible for RHI
 - characteristics of the certificate: version number, certification date

-For further information about the data collection process see [this doc](https://docs.google.com/document/d/1uuptYecUfIm1Dxy1iuw19xgareZPzg_WP4M7J80mTgc/edit?usp=sharing).
-Further information about the fields included in this dataset can be found [here](https://docs.google.com/spreadsheets/d/1XaGDblbCIBTkStH3_RE7d6qzzKAWghRf/edit#gid=1260528248).
-(Access to these documents is provided only to Nesta employees)
+For further information about the data collection process see [this doc](https://docs.google.com/document/d/1uuptYecUfIm1Dxy1iuw19xgareZPzg_WP4M7J80mTgc/edit?usp=sharing) (assessible only to Nesta employees).

 ### Installers <a name="mcs_installers"></a>